-The actuarial assumptions used in the July 1, 2020 and 2019, valuations were based on the results of an actuarial experience study for the period of July 2012 to June 2017.
+The actuarial assumptions used in the July 1, 2021 and 2020, valuations were based on the results of an actuarial experience study for the period of July 2012 to June 2017.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The Plan will fully exit its commodities allocation in fiscal 2021 and has accordingly set that long-term return expectation at 0.00%.
-The inflation factor added back was 2.0% for both 2020 and 2019.
+The Plan fully exited its commodities allocation in fiscal year 2021 and has accordingly set that long-term return expectation at 0.00%.
+The inflation factor added back was 2.0% for both 2021 and 2020.
 Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30 (see discussion of the pension plan's investment policy at Note 2) are summarized in the following table:

-Asset Class Long-Term Expected Real Rate of Return
+Asset Class Long-Term Expected Real Rate of Re

-2020 2019
+2021 2020

 (includes inf lation factor)

-Fixed income 5.11% 4.79%
+Fixed income 3.22% 5.11%

-Domestic equity 6.80% 5.74%
+Domestic equity 4.55% 6.80%

-International equity 11.45% 9.19%
+International equity 8.50% 11.45%

-Real estate 8.60% 7.99%
+Real estate 7.97% 8.60%

-Private equity 11.58% 10.20%
+Private equity 9.36% 11.58%

-Commodities 0.00% 3.50%